Significant Accounting Policies

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, and trade receivables.
 Cash and cash equivalents and restricted cash are placed with banks and financial institutions in the United States and Israel.

 Management believes that the financial institutions that hold the Company’s investments are financially sound and, accordingly, present minimal credit risk with respect to those investments.

 The Company’s trade receivables are derived primarily from telecommunication operators, the Company’s reseller customers and enterprises located mainly in the United States, Europe, and Asia.

 Credit risk with respect to trade receivables exists to the full extent of the amounts presented in the condensed consolidated financial statements.

 Accounts receivable have been reduced by an allowance for doubtful accounts.
 The Company maintains the allowance for estimated losses resulting from the inability of the Company’s customers to make required payments.
 The allowance represents the current estimate of lifetime expected credit losses over the remaining duration of existing accounts receivable considering current market conditions and supportable forecasts when appropriate.
 The estimate is a result of the Company’s ongoing evaluation of collectability.

 The Company has major customers, representing as follows:

 The Company accounted for the Reverse Stock Splits on a retroactive basis pursuant to ASC 260.
-As a result, all common stock, Non-voting Common stock, redeemable Convertible Preferred stock, warrants, RSUs and options outstanding and exercisable for common stock, exercise prices and loss per share amounts have been adjusted, on a retroactive basis, for all periods presented in these condensed consolidated financial statements and the applicable disclosures, to reflect such Reverse Stock Splits.
+As a result, all common stock, Non-voting Common stock, redeemable Convertible Preferred stock and options outstanding and exercisable for common stock, exercise prices and loss per share amounts have been adjusted, on a retroactive basis, for all periods presented in these condensed consolidated financial statements and the applicable disclosures, to reflect such Reverse Stock Split.